software-github/SCRABBLE/R/BenchMark/readme.md

-In this folder, we included all data and R scripts or python scripts of benchmarks.
+This folder includes all data and R scripts or python scripts of benchmarks.